Phebe Westcott Humphreys: Biography

 Humphreys was the youngest of three children of Enos Westcott (c.
 1835-1865), a farmer, metalsmith and shopkeeper in Bridgeton, New Jersey, and Lydia Martha Mason (1837-1931).
 Enos was considered "a liberal-hearted clever fellow."
 In 1869, Lydia remarried to Ephraim Bacon (1821-1909), a farmer.
 Humphreys attended the South Jersey Institute and the Philadelphia School of Design for Women.
 (Humphreys' niece Mary Bacon became the Bridgeton hospital's first woman physician.)
-Around 1887, she married Samuel Walter Humphreys (1864-1932), who ran food companies including Puritan Preserving Co., Franklin Conserve Co., Humphreys Candy Corp. and Colonial Conserve Co.
+In 1887, she married Samuel Walter Humphreys (1864-1932), who ran food companies including Puritan Preserving Co., Franklin Conserve Co., Humphreys Candy Corp. and Colonial Conserve Co.
 The couple lived at 424 East Woodlawn Street in Germantown and had one child, Walter Westcott Humphreys (1888-1952), who became known for his car driving skills by age 12.

 Around 1891, Humphreys started writing magazine columns, often describing how she shaped plantings at her suburban property.
 She also based articles on her son's interests including photography and camping.
 She took photographs accompanying her stories (her husband contributed as well).
 Her children's books about nature were inspired by memories of her childhood farm life and the lack of youth-tailored literature on the subject.
-In 1899, the Humphreys family started traveling widely by car--she called herself "the chauffeur naturalist."
+In 1899, the Humphreys family started traveling widely by car—she called herself "the chauffeur naturalist."
 On their trips overseas, she wrote about landscapes and architecture in Cherbourg, Nova Scotia and Bermuda.

 By 1920, she had largely stopped publishing her writings, although she continued to produce manuscripts and belonged to the National League of American Pen Women.
 She and her husband owned substantial real estate.
 In 1934, she donated a seaside property in Stone Harbor, New Jersey, to a boys' harmonica club run by the philanthropist Albert N. Hoxie Jr., the founder of the Philadelphia Harmonica Band.
 She died after being struck by a trolley on East Girard Avenue.
 She is buried alongside her husband in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.